ryanatkn/cosmicplayground/readme.md

   - [Easing Function Visualizations and Auralizations](https://www.cosmicplayground.org/easings-2)
     focuses on one function at a time with bigger visuals and a tweakable audio representation ([auralization](https://wikipedia.org/wiki/Auralization))
-- several odd and partially finished things, some of which require audio to make sense, and some might not work (or not well) on mobile

 > learn more [about cosmicplayground](https://www.cosmicplayground.org/about)